xicofigueiredo/worktools/README.md

-App created by Francisco Figueiredo with the help of Daniel Gaspar.
+App created by Francisco Figueiredo!